davidelettieri/Lox/README.md

 # Tests

-Tests were copied as is from the implementation, I used a console app to build the test cases from the .lox file in the test folders.
+Tests were copied as is from the implementation, I used a console app to build the test cases from the .lox files in the test folders.